Pyrdacor/Ambermoon/Files/Imploding.md

 nextLiteralLength = 10 + readBits(7);
 ```

-An much more easier example would be with huffman code 0 where the base length value is fixed at 0 and the extra bits are always 1 regardless of the selector.
+An easier example would be with huffman code 0 where the base length value is fixed at 0 and the extra bits are always 1 regardless of the selector.
 So in this case the next literal length is either 0 or 1:

 ```
 nextLiteralLength = 0 + readBits(1);
 ```

-In the next decompression loop in step 1 you will have to copy this number as raw literals.
+In the next decompression loop in step 1 you will copy this number of raw literals.

 #### 4. Read the next match offset